sriramab/gamamanual/Tutorial__IncrementalModel_step1.md

   * An image : to draw icons
   * A text : to draw a text

 We define an aspect for this species.
-In this model, we want to display for each prey agent a circle of radius 5 and red or green according to the value of is\_infected (if infected: red, green otherwise).
+In this model, we want to display for each people agent a circle of radius 5 and red or green according to the value of is\_infected (if infected: red, green otherwise).
 We then use the keyword **draw** with a circle shape.
 To define the color that depends on is\_infected, we use the tertiary operator **condition ? val1 : val2**.
 If the condition is true, this operator will return **val1**, otherwise **val2**.
 Note that it is possible to get a color value by using the symbol _#_ + color name: e.g. #blue, #red, #white, #yellow, #magenta, #pink...
 ```
 species people skills:[moving]{
 	...